Have you ever tried Rugelach cookies? If you haven’t, stop everything you are doing right now and make them!

-I had Rugelach coockies very long time ago and I loved them.
+I had Rugelach coockies a very long time ago and I loved them.
 So it was nice to try them again, plus make them myself.

-1. A.P.
+- A.P.
 Flour

-2. Cottage cheese
+- Cottage cheese

-4. Baking Powder
+- Baking Powder

 Since the cheese will be part of the rugelach dough, make sure it’s smooth and creamy, which most likely won’t be straight from the package.
 You will need to blend it in a food processor or a blender for a few seconds to achieve that texture.

-Lets talk about the dough!!!
+Let’s talk about the dough!!!

-And you have yourself some delicious, flaky, crispy rugelach cookies!!
+Bake them for about 30-35 minutes and you have yourself some delicious, flaky, crispy rugelach cookies!!

-- 400 g Cottage cheese 4%
+- 400 g Cottage cheese 4% or higher

 - 400 g AP flour